Last Updated on

 The valleys pan out in front of you and are filled with tea plantations which is what makes it so iconic.
 Another fun part of the ride for many people is the fact that the doors are open, and they can hang out of the train.
 For us it wasn’t a new concept because we have traveled by trains in India but for many it is a novelty and one that I urge people to be cautious when doing because it isn’t safe.

 Getting a spot to sit during the journey can be tricky because of how crowded the compartments are.
 Vendors make their ways selling all sorts of Sri Lankan delicacies from fruits to fried snacks and hot tea.
-It is hard to resist the smells and you invariably find yourself snacking while you enjoy the view.
+It is hard to resist the smells and you invariably find yourself snacking while you enjoy the view of beautiful Sri Lanka.

 When you think of famous train journeys around the world you might not think of Jaffna straight away.
 And, actually, a lot of travellers may have never heard of Jaffna…